Cedric Anderson’s Facebook Video Talks Love For Wife, Guns: Karen Elaine Smith’s Facebook Shows Wedding Evite

-The above photo of Cedric Anderson from the San Bernardino Police Department shows the 53-year-old Anderson prior to killing himself and 53-year-old Karen Elaine Smith, his wife, and an 8-year-old child.
+The above photo of Cedric Anderson from the San Bernardino Police Department shows the 53-year-old Anderson prior to killing himself and his wife 53-year-old Karen Elaine Smith, and an 8-year-old child.

 Karen was a special education teacher at North Park Elementary School in San Bernardino, California, who lost her life at the hands of Cedric, on Monday, April 10.
 As reported by Heavy, Cedric and Karen had gotten married recently, with Smith’s Facebook page showing their wedding date of January 28.

 As seen in the below Facebook video from Cedric’s Facebook page, on February 27, Cedric professed how much he loved “being married to Karen Smith-Anderson!”
 The video shows Anderson saying that his wife knows when to ignore him, which makes for a happy marriage, as Cedric states in the video, as he adjusted his glasses.
 The video has been viewed more than 32,000 times on Facebook alone.

 In another video from Cedric’s Facebook page from February 6, Cedric and Karen can be seen speaking about hiking in Sedona, Arizona, with the telltale red rocks in the background.
-The video, which was posted to Anderson’s Facebook page and has gotten more than 24,700 views, has a description that states Cedric married a crazy hiker.
-The couple kiss during the video as Karen shows off her wedding ring as she touches Cedric’s chest.
+The video, which was posted to Anderson’s Facebook page and has gotten more than 24,700 views and has a description that states Cedric married a crazy hiker.
+The couple kissed during the video as Karen shows off her wedding ring as she touches Cedric’s chest.

 As seen in the following post, Karen posted a photo inviting everyone to share “Karen & Cedric’s Wedding Day” in Los Angeles.